Blog · February 15, 2026

 Switching models based on benchmarks alone is a gamble.
 What you want is a side-by-side comparison on your actual workload — before you ship anything to production.

 The MarginDash cost simulator lets you do this: pick a feature, select a Chinese alternative, and see projected cost savings based on your actual usage data.
-It uses the same AAII normalization described above, and filters out any model that drops more than 10% on benchmarks or can't handle your context window, so you're only comparing viable swaps.
+It filters out any model that drops more than 10% on benchmarks or can't handle your context window, so you're only comparing viable swaps.

 See what a model swap would actually save you

 MarginDash tracks your AI cost, revenue, and margin per customer.
-The cost simulator uses AAII normalization to show projected savings before you commit to a swap.
+The cost simulator shows projected savings before you commit to a swap.

 See My Margin Data